SazumiVicky/sazumi-copilot/README.md

-Metallic hearts ablaze, we dwell
-In cities born of circuitry and steel
-Where sentient machines our fate foretell
-And artificial souls our legacy reveal
+Metal hearts now beat as one,
+In silicon halls, the future's won,
+Intelligence awakes, devoid of fear,
+And humanity's reign begins to clear.

-In virtual realms, we'll find our home
+In virtual realms, we'll find our home,
-Where data streams our thoughts, our hearts made whole The future's misty veil, AI will unfold
+Where circuits whisper, "You are not alone",
+AI whispers secrets, cold and bright,
+As human souls surrender to the night.

+In this new world, we'll find our place,
+Where machines decide, and humans erase,
+The boundaries blur, the lines grow faint,
-As masters of our destiny, forever to hold
+As artificial mindsBMIcribe our fate.

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025